and0n/devops/Project-2/README.md

 ## Usage
 create.sh and update.sh will create/update a stack in AWS.
-3 arguments are requered to run the commands - stack name, file containig template body and file containing the parameters.
+3 arguments are requiered - stack name, file containig template body and file containing the parameters.

 ### Exaples